 None well documented.

 The most commonly cited adverse effects include nausea and stomach discomfort, which may be minimized by the use of film-coated tablets.
 Other mild and infrequent complaints include headache, dizziness, and pruritus.
 Rare cases of allergy and anaphylaxis have been reported.
 A single case of acute effusive pericarditis that led to cardiac tamponade has been reported.

 All parts of plants in the Aesculus family are potentially toxic, especially the seeds (nuts).
 Horse chestnut has been classified by the Food and Drug Administration (FDA) as an unsafe herb.

-Members of the genus Aesculus grow as trees and shrubs, often attaining heights of 23 meters.
+Members of the genus Aesculus grow as trees and shrubs, often attaining heights of 23 m.
 The fruit is a capsule with a thick, leathery husk that contains 1 to 6 dark seeds (nuts).
 As the husk dries, the nuts are released.
 The pink and white flowers of the plant grow in clusters.
 The tree is native to the woods of the Balkan region of southeastern Europe and to western Asia, but is now cultivated worldwide.
 The dried ripe seeds of the plant are of most medicinal interest.Chevallier 1996, USDA 2010, WHO 2004

 Because of their prevalence, chestnuts have been used in traditional medicine and in a variety of commercial applications for centuries.
 Extracts of the bark have been used as a yellow dye, and the wood has been used for furniture and packing cases.
 In the western United States, the crushed, unripe seeds of the California buckeye were scattered into streams to stupefy fish, and leaves were steeped as tea to remedy congestion.
 The horse chestnut has been used as a traditional remedy for arthritis and rheumatism, as well as for gynecological bleeding and as a tonic.